Projects-by-Harsh-and-Sid/Metagraph_NFT_Chain/README.md

 3. Backend sends a key to blockchain
 4. Blockchain sends the key to frontend

+This flow illustrates how users can interact with their AI model NFTs, ensuring secure access and efficient data retrieval for real-time interactions.

 ## Future Roadmap

-1. Distributed HPC Network
+1. Distributed HPC Network: Transition to a network of globally distributed nodes for improved performance and reliability.
-2. Blockchain-Based Compute System
+2. Blockchain-Based Compute System: Move more computational tasks onto the blockchain for enhanced decentralization.
-3. Advanced NFT Functionality
+3. Advanced NFT Functionality: Enable combining multiple AI model NFTs and implement fractional ownership.
-4. AI Model Marketplace
+4. AI Model Marketplace: Develop a decentralized platform for trading AI model NFTs.
-5. Governance and DAO Integration
+5. Governance and DAO Integration: Implement a robust decentralized governance structure for key decision-making processes.
-6. Interoperability and Standards
+6. Interoperability and Standards: Develop bridges to other blockchain networks and establish standards for decentralized AI model representation.
-7. Privacy and Security Enhancements
+7. Privacy and Security Enhancements: Implement advanced techniques like homomorphic encryption and differential privacy.
-8. Ethical AI and Compliance Framework
+8. Ethical AI and Compliance Framework: Develop on-chain tools for auditing AI models for bias, fairness, and ethical considerations.
-9. Advanced AI Capabilities
+9. Advanced AI Capabilities: Expand to handle various data types and explore AI-to-AI interaction frameworks.
-10. Real-World Integration
+10. Real-World Integration: Develop protocols for integrating with IoT devices and create tailored solutions for enterprise-grade deployment.

 ## Setup and Installation